getlantern/lantern/README.md

 ## Overview

-This is the repository for the new UI of [Lantern](https://github.com/getlantern/lantern).
+This is the repository for the UI of [Lantern](https://github.com/getlantern/lantern).
 It is maintained as a separate repository to facilitate development.
 This code can be run independently of Lantern's Java backend with a lightweight node.js http server using [Faye](http://faye.jcoglan.com/) to implement Lantern's bayeux server.

 See [SPECS.md](https://github.com/getlantern/lantern-ui/blob/master/SPECS.md)
-for specifications of the state and the state transitions developed for the new UI (work in progress).
+for specifications of the state and the state transitions developed for the UI (work in progress).